Some splitting and rigidity results for sub-static spaces: Introduction

 that is, by definition, $(\mathring{M},\bar g, e^{-f}\di x_g)$ is a ${\rm CD}(0,1)$ space.
 A tightly related link was also observed in the work by Li and Xia \cite{lixia_17}, by means of an interpolating family of connections (see also the discussion in \cite[Appendix A.3]{fogborg}).
 We recall that, for $N \neq m$ and a function $f \in C^\infty(M)$, the Bakry-Emery Ricci tensor $\Ric_f$ and its $N$-modified counterpart $\Ric_f^N$ are defined as

 Recently, Wylie and Yeroshkin \cite{wylie1,wylie} developed a comparison theory for ${\rm CD}(0,1)$ spaces, and their results were adapted to sub-static manifolds to prove elegant splitting theorems in \cite[Theorems C, 3.7, 3.8 and Corollary 3.9]{fogborg} by assuming that the ends of the manifold are either {\it $u$-complete} or {\it conformally compact}.
-Let $E$ be an end of $M$, that is, a connected component with non-compact closure of the complementary of a compact set $K$.
-We set: \begin{definition} An end \(E \subset M\) is said to be \emph{$u$-complete} if, for any $g$-unit speed diverging curve $\gamma: [0, \infty) \longrightarrow \overline{E} \subset M$, it holds
+We recall the following

+\begin{definition} Given a compact set $K\subset M$, an end $E$ with respect to $K$ is a connected component of $M\backslash K$ with non-compact closure.
+If $K$ is the image of a compact immersed submanifold $\Sigma \to M$, we will say that $E$ is an end with respect to $\Sigma$. \end{definition}